-When you take out a mortgage, whether it’s be to purchase or refinance a home, you must pay closing costs.
+When you take out a mortgage, whether it be to purchase or refinance a home, you must pay closing costs.
 These costs can vary and it’s important to know which costs are negotiable.

-Whether you pay these fees out-of-pocket is optional, but the costs are not and you must pay it in one way or another.
+Whether you pay these fees out-of-pocket is optional, but the costs are not and you must pay them in one way or another.

 Two Types of Closing Costs

-There are two main types of closing costs, including “recurring closing costs” and “non-recurring closing costs”.
+There are two main types of closing costs, there are “recurring closing costs” and “non-recurring closing costs”.

 Here are some examples of non-recurring closing costs (one-time fees):